chennakeshava1998/notes-and-summaries/notes/coarse2fine.md

 3. Continuing on point-2, is it always possible to represent the intermediate representations in a sequential format?
 Is the model being constrained by the necesarily sequential format of *a* ?
 4. OneStage is identical to seq2SQL Zhong, 2017?
 > OneStage model generates meaning representations without an intermediate sketch generation stage

+5. Can we always be sure that the rough sketch contains the operators(=, <, >) for the SQL statement?
+This is because the authors do not detail any method to obtain the operator in WHERE clause.

+7. What is oracle sketch?
+(Table 2 and 3)